 Emergency Relief for displaced people from Mosul, Iraq

 The constantly-shifting frontlines in the hostilities between ISIS, and the Iraqi government – each with their complex network of local and international allies – again and again force families to flee their homes to avoid the violence.
 Most of these internally displaced people live in the autonomous Kurdistan region in the north of the country, concentrated around Dohuk and Erbil.
-This region has been a focal point of Malteser International’s relief efforts in Iraq since August 2014 – working with local authorities in order to provide vital assistance to thousands of displaced people.
+This region has been a focal point of Malteser International’s relief efforts in Iraq since August 2014 – working with local authorities in order to provide vital assistance to thousands of displaced people and local host communities.

 To provide primary health care to newly arriving internally displaced persons from the city and region of Mosul.